 Tax season is almost here — ready or not.
-The IRS will start processing returns of the earliest early birds who file in January, but for most of the country, things will just be getting into gear.
+The IRS will start processing returns of the early birds who’ve already filed, but for most of the country, things will just be getting into gear.

 Important Dates and Deadlines for Tax Season 2023

-- January 14: The IRS Free File is set to open to the public in January, when taxpayers begin filing their returns through the third-party partners of the IRS Free File program.
-The exact date is unknown at this point, but last year, the IRS Free File opened on Jan.14.
+- January 13: The IRS Free File opened to the public in January, when taxpayers begin filing their returns through the third-party partners of the IRS Free File program.

-- January 17: This is the deadline for estimated tax payments for the fourth quarter of 2022.
+- January 16: The deadline for estimated tax payments for the fourth quarter of 2022.
 If you work for an employer who withholds taxes from your paycheck, you don’t have to pay estimated quarterly taxes, but many self-employed people do.

-- January 23: This is the official start of the 2023 tax season and the date that the IRS will begin accepting and processing returns from tax year 2022.
+- January 23: This is the official start of the 2023 tax season and the date that the IRS begins accepting and processing returns from tax year 2022.

-- April 18: TAX DAY IS HERE — and for the fourth year straight, it will arrive after its regularly scheduled date of April 15.
+- April 18: TAX DAY IS HERE — and filers are probably used to it arriving after the usual April 15 deadline by now.
 The delays in 2020 and 2021 were pandemic-related.
-However, last year, the IRS pushed back the deadline for filing 2021 tax returns and for paying taxes owed because of the Emancipation Day holiday in Washington, D.C.
+However, in 2022, the IRS pushed back the deadline for filing 2021 tax returns and for paying taxes owed because of the Emancipation Day holiday in Washington, D.C.
 In 2023, the fact that April 15 falls on a Saturday and the Emancipation Day holiday on the following Monday, April 17, is also why the deadline is later.
 April 18 is also the last day to request an extension.
 You must e-file or postmark your returns, or file the Individual Tax Return Extension Form for Tax Year 2022 by midnight.